 The Graebel Mobility Strategy Service

-As I mentioned, leading Mobility programs are embracing the Mobility strategy imperative and the challenges and work that goes with it.
+As I mentioned, leading Mobility programmes are embracing the Mobility strategy imperative and the challenges and work that goes with it.
 At Graebel, we’ve explored the elements of Mobility strategy development with many of our clients.
 We’ve also taken the discussion to the industry as a whole at insideMOBILITY events – from Miami to Singapore and points in between.

 The Brave, Big, New World of Mobility

 Moving forward, Mobility will continue to address policy development and benchmarking.
 It will still oversee relocations, escalations and exceptions.
 We’ve heard loud and clear though, that that’s not where the vast majority of Mobility leaders want to spend their time.
-They’re eager to engage across their organizations in strategic ways.
+They’re eager to engage across their organisations in strategic ways.

 That journey isn’t easy – it takes work and it takes time.
 It may push some Mobility leaders out of their comfort zone.
-But when Mobility begins working side by side with key stakeholders and operating divisions within their organization, two things are certain:
+But when Mobility begins working side by side with key stakeholders and operating divisions within their organisation, two things are certain: